Luxury Email Marketing Trends and Ideas

 Designers are expanding beyond traditional boundaries to embrace new partnerships and branding opportunities.
 Traditional brands such as old-line designer houses are playing catch-up in digital marketing and ecommerce and either fending off or finding ways to work with the growing number of luxury resellers.

-Luxury marketers say they rely on email to bring customers to their sites, but their overall email strategy reflects a conservative approach: relying on broadcast promotional email with little apparent investment in data-driven personalization, dynamic content or engagement devices like animation or video.
+Luxury marketers say they rely on email campaigns to bring customers to their sites, but their overall email strategy reflects a conservative approach: relying on broadcast promotional email with little apparent investment in data-driven personalization, dynamic content or engagement devices like animation or video.

 Luxury Industry Trends